More

 Sales Negotiation feat.
 Sanket Shah

-Whatever the scenario, a successful sales negotiation involves a mix of the same elements—preparation, sufficient knowledge of the value of your product, empathy, managing emotions, and a willingness to listen patiently.
+Whatever the scenario, a successful sales negotiation involves a mix of the same elements—preparation, enough knowledge of the value of your product, empathy, managing emotions, and a willingness to listen.

 • What is the value of my product to my prospect?